 Composite fillings are conservative compared to their amalgam predecessors.
 With amalgam fillings, removing a significant portion of healthy tooth structure was essential in order to secure them in place.
 With composite fillings, we only have to remove the damaged or decayed part of your tooth.

-We can also use tooth-colored fillings to make small repairs such as filling in chips or gaps in your smile.
+We can also use tooth colored fillings to fix small chips in teeth.
 This is a conservative and affordable way to improve the appearance of your teeth.

-You can chew on your filling right away, but if we used anesthetic, it is a good idea to avoid hot or chewy foods for awhile so that you do not burn yourself or bite your cheek or tongue on accident.
+You can chew on your filling right away.
+However, if we used anesthetic, it is a good idea to avoid hot or chewy foods while you’re numb so that you do not burn yourself or bite your cheek or tongue.